mosh3eb/merlin/docs/source/user_guide/quantum_layers.rst

 There are three measurement strategies:

-- **MeasurementStrategy.PROBABILITIES** returns a probability vector with one entry per Fock state in :pyattr:`QuantumLayer.output_keys`.
-This is the default strategy.
+- **MeasurementStrategy.PROBABILITIES** returns a probability vector with one entry per possible output Fock state.
+This is the **default** strategy.

 .. code-block:: python